mantidproject/mantid/docs/source/release/v6.4.0/index.rst

 - Windows and macOS packages are now named ``MantidWorkbench-6.4.0`` with the appropriate extension.
 Other than this they are used in the same manner.
 - A new linux package,``mantidworkbench-6.4.0.tar.xz``, now supports many Linux distributions and should work on any 2010+ distribution with ``glibc >= 2.17``.
   It is a simple, flat tarball that can be unpacked anywhere and no longer has to reside in ``/opt``.

-- All of the above packages are built using our conda libraries to make future maintenance easier.
+These packages are built using our conda libraries to make future maintenance easier.

 Last Release of .rpm and .deb
 #############################